Samuelchazy/Samuelchazy/README.md

 - 👋 Hi, I’m @Samuelchazy
-- 👀 I’m interested in Data Science & Artificial Intelligence
-- 🌱 I’m currently learning Artifical Intelligence
-- 💞️ I’m looking to collaborate on Data Science & Artificial Intelligence
-- 📫 How to reach me samuel.chazy@gmail.com
+I’m interested in Data Science & Artificial Intelligence I’m looking to collaborate on Data Science & Artificial Intelligence You can reach me at samuel.chazy@gmail.com

 <!---
 Samuelchazy/Samuelchazy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.